This set of Environmental Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Water Demand”.

 d) 30 years

-Explanation: Water treatment unit is designed for 15 years and its design discharge is a maximum daily demand.
+Explanation: Water treatment unit is designed for 15 years and its design discharge is maximum daily demand.

 14. What is the design discharge for intake structures?